 We are fully committed to meeting our responsibilities in regards to- The Prevent Strategy, Promoting British Values, Child Sex Exploitation, Young Carers, and any other Government backed equality initiatives.

 Our aim is to provide a framework that supports our commitment to valuing diversity, tackling discrimination, promoting equality and fostering good relationships between different groups of people.
 It is also intended to help tackle issues of disadvantage and underachievement of different groups.

 As such, we recognise that the whole school community working together, encouraging strong, positive relationships between pupils, staff, parents, governors and other school stakeholders helps to provide the best education and life experiences for all our pupils, in line with our responsibilities under the Public Sector Equality Duty arising from the Equality Act 2010.

-Please contact myself Matt Byrne, the Head teacher or Tracy Jones our Assistant Head teacher should you require any further information regarding the school’s equality and diversity policies and procedures.
-Mark Morgan, our vice chair of Governors, is our Equality governor.
+Please contact Mr Byrne, the Head teacher or Ms Jones our Assistant Head teacher should you require any further information regarding the school’s equality and diversity policies and procedures.
+Karen McCarthy, our vice chair of Governors, is our Equality governor.
 We are also presently arranging to deploy a staff ‘Equality champion’ who can facilitate, support and promote equality issues within Holy Spirit.

 Mr M. Byrne

 Head teacher September 2018